guangie88/spdlog_setup/README.md

     // Rust-like match expression syntax
     // able to type check for success and error safely
-    // but unable to perform early return since .match const auto value = res.match([](auto) {
+    // but unable to perform early return because of closure usage const auto value = res.match([](auto) {
         // success case
         // assumes that root logger has been initialized